fengyichui/.dotfiles/.oh-lq-zsh/plugins/zsh-history-substring-search/README.md

     Users typically bind their UP and DOWN arrow keys to this script, thus:
     * Run `cat -v` in your favorite terminal emulator to observe key codes.
+      (**NOTE:** In some cases, `cat -v` shows the wrong key codes.
+If the
+      key codes shown by `cat -v` don't work for you, press `<C-v><UP>` and `<C-v><DOWN>` at your ZSH command line prompt for correct key codes.)
     * Press the UP arrow key and observe what is printed in your terminal.
     * Press the DOWN arrow key and observe what is printed in your terminal.
     * Press the Control and C keys simultaneously to terminate the `cat -v`.
     * Use your observations from the previous steps to create key bindings.
       For example, if you observed `^[[A` for UP and `^[[B` for DOWN, then:

           bindkey '^[[A' history-substring-search-up
           bindkey '^[[B' history-substring-search-down

+      However, if the observed values don't work, you can try using terminfo:

+          bindkey "$terminfo[kcuu1]" history-substring-search-up
+          bindkey "$terminfo[kcud1]" history-substring-search-down

       You might also want to bind the Control-P/N keys for use in EMACS mode:

           bindkey -M emacs '^P' history-substring-search-up
           bindkey -M emacs '^N' history-substring-search-down

       You might also want to bind the `k` and `j` keys for use in VI mode:

           bindkey -M vicmd 'k' history-substring-search-up
           bindkey -M vicmd 'j' history-substring-search-down

 3. Type any part of any previous command and then: